mherman22/fhir-aggregator-mediator/docs/production-readiness-issues.md

 # Production Readiness — Tracked Issues

-This document lists 14 issues that need to be addressed to make the FHIR Aggregator Mediator production-ready for high-volume deployments.
+This document lists 14 issues that were addressed in the pull request at https://github.com/mherman22/fhir-aggregator-mediator/pull/7 to make the FHIR Aggregator Mediator production-ready for high-volume deployments.
 Each issue is described with context, rationale, current state, and acceptance criteria.

-Use the companion script `create-issues.sh` to create all 14 issues in GitHub automatically.

 ---